-Many paints contain VOCs (a.k.a. volatile organic compounds) which refers to a class of chemicals that easily evaporate at room temperature.
+One important thing to consider for an eco-friendly painting project is VOCs – which many paints contain.
+VOCs (a.k.a. volatile organic compounds) refers to a class of chemicals that easily evaporate at room temperature.

 When these VOCs evaporate they give off gases that can cause a variety of health problems including nausea; dizziness; irritation of the eyes and respiratory tract; heart, lung, or kidney damage; and even cancer.